matplotlib/pytest-mpl/README.md

 In this case, the differences are very clear, while in some cases it may be necessary to use the difference image, or blink the expected and actual images, in order to see what changed.

+The default tolerance is 2, which is very strict.
+In some cases, you may want to relax this to account for differences in fonts across different systems.

 Running the tests for pytest-mpl
 --------------------------------